CMAA SUMMER COURSES

 The book Laus in Ecclesia is the revised edition of the St. Gregoire Schola’s manual.
 The previous five manuals which provided the teaching matter of the Schola are condensed into three levels with this revision.
 The first two levels have been published in France (the third is still in process).
 This course will include the use of the first level, which is newly published in English.
 This book provides color diagrams and illustrations to accompany the material.
 Also included is a CD which provides a model for solfeggio and rhythm exercises.
-These same tracks will also be available at the Laus in Ecclesia website (still in process, but planned for completion prior to the course in June).
+These same tracks will also be available at the Laus in Ecclesia website.

 Br.
 Mark Bachmann, choirmaster for Clear Creek Monastery will teach this course, sharing his many years of experience with class participants.

-Br.
-Mark Bachmann will teach Clear Creek Monastery’s Laus in Ecclesia – Level One.
-This course is offered for the second time this summer and will use the Manual Laus in Ecclesia, Level One, revised and translated from the French edition.
+Kathy Reinheimer will teach Clear Creek Monastery’s Laus in Ecclesia – Level One.
+This course is offered for the third time this summer and will use the Manual Laus in Ecclesia, Level One, revised and translated from the French edition.

 After earning a Bachelor’s degree in liberal arts, Brother Mark Bachmann entered Fontgombault, a Benedictine monastery in France, where he was ordained a priest in 1991.
 He sang in the Fontgombault schola, after which he functioned as precentor at Gaussan for five years.
 He attained the 4th degree of the St. Gregoire schola.